parasdattera/PYTHON-COMPLETE/README.md

-# PYTHON COMPLETE -- a repo which contains all necessary code to learn python from begineer to master/expert level
+# PYTHON COMPLETE

+## -- A repo which contains all necessary code and teachings to learn python from begineer to master/expert level